ochienggot/tiglas.github.io/index.md

 ---

 **Nicholas Got**<br />
-Student at [Uppsala University], not a co-founder yet.
+Student at Uppsala University, a future Co-founder.

 On a Scandinavian adventure, from Kenya.